-- 1. Each student should supply the Interior Design Program Director a USBN mass storage device with adequate space to hold photographs of major IND projects.
+- 1. Each student should create a duplicate of work turned in for personal use and portfolio. - 2.
+Students can also supply the Interior Design Program Director a USBN mass storage device with adequate space to hold photographs of major IND projects.
 ART projects can also be photographed.
-IT drawings should be reprinted for the department. - 2.
+IT drawings should be reprinted for the department. - 3.
 Students will be informed of the dates when work will be available to be picked up.

-SUGGESTED READING:
+ADDITIONAL SUGGESTED READING: